animatedmax/bookbinder/Docker/README.md

     $ bundle install
     ```

-5. Execute bookbinder commands to build or review your work, such as:
+5. Execute bookwatch commands to build or review your work, such as:

-    * `bundle exec bookbinder watch` - publishes book to `localhost:4567`
+    * `bundle exec bookwatch watch` - publishes book to `localhost:4567`
-    * `bundle exec bookbinder bind local` - creates book app in directory `final_app` using local source files
+    * `bundle exec bookwatch bind local` - creates book app in directory `final_app` using local source files
-    * `bundle exec bookbinder bind remote` - creates book app in `final_app` based on source from remote Github repos
+    * `bundle exec bookwatch bind remote` - creates book app in `final_app` based on source from remote Github repos
     * `rackup` from a `/final_app` directory - publishes book app to `localhost:9292`

 ## Limitations